 The Mentoring process is described as a developmental process - dynamic and unique to each student.

-Two weeks online and during the two-weeks summer school, you will be able to meet your Mentors and schedule the mentoring sessions which will take place during the Advisory hours.
+Two weeks online and during the summer school, you will be able to meet your Mentors and schedule the mentoring sessions which will take place during the Advisory hours.
 A week before the program starts in Rijeka, you will connect to your Mentor online to prepare and develop your project.
 After the program in Rijeka or Osor are over, you will follow up on your project with your mentor online for an additional week.

 The mentoring process focuses on:

-- Project Development (helps the mentee achieve specific skills sets in order to develop his/her project, add value to the organization and progress);
+Project Development (helps the mentee achieve specific skills sets in order to develop his/her project, add value to the organization and progress);

 Goal Setting/Career Planning (helps the mentee identify his/her professional and personal goals, as well as to identifya long-term career path);

 Problem Solving (helps the mentee develop cognitive skills in order to strengthen the mental process of discovering, analyzing and solving problems to overcome obstacles)

 Networking (helps the mentee expand his/her professional connections and possible collaborations and partnerships at an international level).

 THE MENTORING PLAN – FOR MENTEES